Occam's razor: Empirical

 Occam's razor has gained strong empirical support in helping to converge on better theories (see Uses section below for some examples).

-In the related concept of overfitting, excessively complex models are affected by statistical noise (a problem also known as the bias-variance trade-off), whereas simpler models may capture the underlying structure better and may thus have better predictive performance.
+In the related concept of overfitting, excessively complex models are affected by statistical noise (a problem also known as the bias–variance tradeoff), whereas simpler models may capture the underlying structure better and may thus have better predictive performance.
 It is, however, often difficult to deduce which part of the data is noise (cf. model selection, test set, minimum description length, Bayesian inference, etc.).

 Testing the razor

 The razor's statement that "other things being equal, simpler explanations are generally better than more complex ones" is amenable to empirical testing.
 Another interpretation of the razor's statement would be that "simpler hypotheses are generally better than the complex ones".
 The procedure to test the former interpretation would compare the track records of simple and comparatively complex explanations.
 If one accepts the first interpretation, the validity of Occam's razor as a tool would then have to be rejected if the more complex explanations were more often correct than the less complex ones (while the converse would lend support to its use).
 If the latter interpretation is accepted, the validity of Occam's razor as a tool could possibly be accepted if the simpler hypotheses led to correct conclusions more often than not.

 Even if some increases in complexity are sometimes necessary, there still remains a justified general bias toward the simpler of two competing explanations.
 To understand why, consider that for each accepted explanation of a phenomenon, there is always an infinite number of possible, more complex, and ultimately incorrect, alternatives.
 This is so because one can always burden a failing explanation with an ad hoc hypothesis.
 Ad hoc hypotheses are justifications that prevent theories from being falsified.

-For example, if a man, accused of breaking a vase, makes supernatural claims that leprechauns were responsible for the breakage, a simple explanation might be that the man did it, but ongoing ad hoc justifications (e.g. "... and that's not me breaking it on the film; they tampered with that, too") could successfully prevent complete disproof.
+For example, if a man, accused of breaking a vase, makes supernatural claims that leprechauns were responsible for the breakage, a simple explanation might be that the man did it, but ongoing ad hoc justifications (e.g., "... and that's not me breaking it on the film; they tampered with that, too") could successfully prevent complete disproof.
 This endless supply of elaborate competing explanations, called saving hypotheses, cannot be technically ruled out – except by using Occam's razor.

 Any more complex theory might still possibly be true.
 A study of the predictive validity of Occam's razor found 32 published papers that included 97 comparisons of economic forecasts from simple and complex forecasting methods.
 None of the papers provided a balance of evidence that complexity of method improved forecast accuracy.
 In the 25 papers with quantitative comparisons, complexity increased forecast errors by an average of 27 percent.